 On the other hand, severe injuries could cause the insurance company to settle quickly.
 If there is a limited policy, insurance companies will look to avoid the case going to court.

 Finally, insurance companies will fight very hard in cases where there is significant liability coverage.
 Insurance companies make their money by receiving premiums from their customers and fighting tooth and nail to avoid paying large settlements when there are accidents.
-Having an experienced personal injury attorney on your side in the event of a car accident can be a smart step to recovering the maximum compensation available.
+Having an experienced car accident lawyer on your side in the event of a car accident can be a smart step to recovering the maximum compensation available.